ethangreen-dev/lovely-injector/README.md

 # Lovely is a runtime lua injector for LÖVE 2d

-Lovely is a lua injector which embeds code into the game process at runtime.
-This is accomplished without ever needing to mutate the game's executable as no unpacking and repacking is required.
-This ensures that mods can be easily upgrade and uninstalled without needing to reinstall the game.
+Lovely is a lua injector which embeds code into a [LÖVE 2d](https://love2d.org/) game at runtime.
+Unlike executable patchers, mods can be installed, updated, and removed *over and over again* without requiring a partial or total game reinstallation.
+This is accomplished through in-process lua API detouring and an easy to use (and distribute) patch system.

+## Installation

+1. Download the latest release.
+2. Open the .zip archive, copy `dwmapi.dll` into the game directory.
+You can navigate to the location by right-clicking the game in Steam, hovering "Manage", and selecting "Browse local files".
+3. Install one or more mods into `%appdata%/Balatro/Mods`.
+4. Run the game.

+**Important**: Mods with Lovely patch files (`lovely.toml` or in `lovely/*.toml`) **must** be installed into their own directory within `%AppData%/Balatro/Mods`.
+No exceptions!

 ## Patches

-*Note that the patch format is unstable and prone to change until Lovely is stable.*
+*Note that the patch format is unstable and prone to change until Lovely is out of early development.*

 *Patch files* define where and how code injection occurs within the game process.
 For example, this is a patch for the modloader Steamodded: